 A Rocky-style sports movie packed with thrills, The Bad News Bears maintains a level of intelligence that its knock offs, like The Mighty Ducks, can't approach.
 It's thrilling, funny, and, at times, a poignant baseball film.
-It also reflects the taboo-testing 1970's.
-Though edgy, particularly when adults push their kids to win at all costs, is a winner with a tremendous amount of heart.
-This movie never condescends as it unblinkingly portrays the not always wholesome world of little league baseball.
+It also reflects the taboo-testing 1970s.
+Though edgy, particularly when adults push their kids to win at all costs, it's a winner with a tremendous amount of heart.
+This movie never condescends as it unblinkingly portrays the not-always-wholesome world of Little League baseball.
 It's a world where children often brutalize the less skilled while parents insensitively encourage this cutthroat attitude.
 This theme of adults relentlessly pushing their offspring to succeed, usually more for themselves, is far too recognizable.

 Besides this cold dose of reality, the movie also offers a steady supply of laughter.
 Much of it comes from the colorful collection of characters on the team.
 Not surprisingly, even more humor emanates from master curmudgeon Walter Matthau and his lively interplay with Tatum O'Neal.
 O'Neal creates an emotionally rich character who hides her need for a father behind a veneer of precocious independence.

 Families can talk about sportsmanship and about the pressure that kids who play sports often feel.
-They might also want to discuss the questionable behavior that goes on here (the smoking, drinking, name-calling, etc.)
+Is it more important to win or have a good time?